-Students receiving an "IC" in classes have additional time (up to six weeks), at the discretion of the instructor, to complete all requirements for a valid grade found on the grading scale.
+Students may be eligible to receive an "IC" grade in a class where they have completed 75% of the work for the course and at the discretion of the instructor.
+The student will then have additional time (up to six weeks), as agreed upon with the instructor, to complete all remaining requirements for a valid grade found on the grading scale.
 The "IC" grade changes to an "LF" grade six weeks after the last day of the term if there is no other grade is given or extension granted.
 Grades of "IC" are considered as attempted but not completed when calculating percentage of completion for financial aid when determining Satisfactory Academic Progress.
 The "IC" grade is not calculated into the non-financial aid GPA until the grade has been changed.